sgolovine/www-2020/data/posts/resume-as-a-service.md

 ---
 title: Resume as a Service
-description:
-  Sometime in my job hunt last year I realized that the process of sending/editing resume's is a giant PIA.
+description: Sometime in my job hunt last year I realized that the process of sending/editing resume's is a giant PIA.
 So I'm setting out to fix the problem for other developers
 date: Dec 26, 2020
-slug: resume-as-a-service
 ---

 Earlier this year when Covid took over the world, I like many others got laid